CSC207-UofT/course-project-feedme/README.md

 #### 10/15/2021

 #####Signup
-* customer can now signup to our system!
+* customer can now sign up to our system!